troutkilroy/RPCBroker.NET/README.md

 # RPCBroker.NET
 RPC framework for .NET

 RPCBroker is a .NET library for creating RPC client and server endpoints using a message broker as transport.
 This project defines the interfaces and abstract client and server implementations while concrete versions for ActiveMQ and RabbitMQ are included.
-The client provides async Task based request/response call semantics.
+The client provides Task based request/response call semantics.
 Serialization is configurable and includes binary JSON (the default) and [Protocol buffers](https://github.com/protobuf-net/protobuf-net).

 To see how this is all put together for client and server, let's create a remote method which negates an integer and returns the result.
 Here are our request and reply messages:
 ```